anvitha-sm/safe-transportation/finalpost.md

 Our future work includes resolving the limitations above, but based on our evaluation, we do have further new questions regarding our system that could guide future work.

-Is a weighted sum really the best model for the user-personalized score?
+*Is a weighted sum really the best model for the user-personalized score?*

 Some users accepted the user-personalized score at face value while others wanted more information on how the score was calculated.
 Different regression models besides a simple weighted sum could be explored to best align with users.

-How can we help users who struggle to translate their personal preferences into 1-20 ratings or rankings?
+*How can we help users who struggle to translate their personal preferences into 1-20 ratings or rankings?*

 We could conduct more user research and develop user profiles with specific values for the travel preferences based on our findings.
 Then, upon each account creation, the user could fill out a survey with what-if scenarios and their personal opinions on which situations feel more unsafe to sort them into one of these user profiles for default preferences that somewhat match their opinions.

-How can we integrate community alerts into our safety rankings, and would users find this feature useful?
+*How can we integrate community alerts into our safety rankings, and would users find this feature useful?*

 Currently, the community alerts page is for personal use and not integrated into the rankings due to unreliability and bias concerns.
 However, users expressed wanting more real-time data for route rankings, so we could explore methods for ensuring the validity of the community alerts (such as through NLP techniques) and then integrating them into the ranking if that user prefers including community information.

 Various mistakes throughout the design and development process lead us to learn key lessons.

-There should be a balance between user personalization and system structure.
+*1) There should be a balance between user personalization and system structure*

 We gave users the freedom to personalize preferences, but this caused confusion for users to score their opinions themselves from ratings 1-20 and rankings.
 We gave them a lot of flexibility at the risk of users: having some default values or trial personas that users can click through to get a sense of how they should do their rankings would give them more structure rather than making them figure it out.

 We also limited users.
 When we began developing, we figured that only one persona was necessary.
 However, during further interviews and usability tests, we realized that there were many diverging characteristics we didn’t account for.
 Primarily, we developed our system with well-seasoned users in mind, not first-time users (see point 3).
 Different users are open to different kinds of transportation (for example, many users were strongly against public transportation for lack of further knowledge on it), but our system does not allow for users to choose their modes of transportation or to quickly pick up the system.

-Deep dive into dependencies (APIs, datasets) before implementation
+*2) Deep dive into dependencies (APIs, datasets) before implementation*

 We collected our APIs and datasets prior to implementation but did not fully explore them.
 As a result, we didn’t recognize that Mapbox does not provide bus routes, Uber and Lyft APIs require weeks to be approved, and our datasets are extremely large.
 We instead had to scramble for alternatives (Transitland, estimating rideshare cost, and accepting low latency), which directly led to limitations of our system.
 More thorough exploration of dependencies would have saved us this time and effort.

-Systems may be simple, but hard to learn without proper documentation/instructions
+*3) Systems may be simple, but hard to learn without proper documentation/instructions*

 Although our system does not feature many pages, users had difficulty understanding the sequence of pages, particularly going back and forth between travel preferences and routing because they didn’t know travel preferences was in the settings page or that it should be accessed to change the route scores.
 Incorporating a tutorial page or having subtitles on different pages explaining what the page is about and where to go would help users better pick up how the system works.
 After that, it’s easy for the users to actually use the system.
 In general, having more full sentences in the app explaining what the different subscores mean could also be helpful.